dialogs/homepage/static/content/en/career/frontend_integration.md

 ---
-title: Frontend developer (corporate integration department)
+title: Frontend Developer (Corporate Integration Department)
-date: "2015-05-06T23:46:37.121Z"
+date: '2015-05-06T23:46:37.121Z'
 category: IT, Development
 tags:
   - JavaScript
   - React
   - Redux
 city: Moscow
 salary: from 180,000 rub.
 description: Our fast growing team requires Frontend developer to develop the client side of the messaging platform.
 ---

-###What we expect
+### What we expect

 - JavaScript;
 - Flow;
 - React (required);